T2Wil/loadbalancer-implementaition/README.md

-- When all the pods are up and running, create a pool/range of IPs that the metalLB loadbalancer will pick from to assign the services
+- When all the pods are up and running, create a pool/range of IPs that the metalLB loadbalancer will pick from to assign the services.
   If using KIND get KIND network in docker:
 ```
 docker network inspect -f '{{.IPAM.Config}}' kind